amicuchu/NintendoClientsWiki/PIA-Protocol.md

 ![](https://www.dropbox.com/s/4fbobmcugbbokr3/rtt.png?raw=1)

 ## Content
-This data may be encrypted (probably AES).
+If encryption is enabled, this data is encrypted with AES.

 | Offset | Size | Description |
 | --- | --- | --- |